What is intellectual property?

 There are three types of IP protections that require the owner to register their work.
 Unless the product is an invention potentially worth a huge amount of money, it is usually enough for small business owners to just register for trademarks and registered designs.

-- Trademarks – It is a good idea to register company names, brand names, product names, logos and jingles, and it takes four months for an application to be registered.
+It’s a good idea to register company names, brand names, product names, logos, and jingles, and it takes four months for an application to be registered.

-- Digital Trademarks - Secure the domain name, Twitter handle and Instagram handle for your company or brand’s website, as opportunists monitoring the IPO may try to sit on URLs and social media accounts, and then demand a lot of money to release it to you.
+Secure the domain name and social media handles for your company or brand’s website, as opportunists monitoring the IPO may try to sit on URLs and social media accounts, and then demand money to release it to you.

-- Registered designs – Registered designs cover the appearance of a product, including shape, packaging, patterns, colours and decoration.
+Registered designs cover the appearance of a product, including shape, packaging, patterns, colours, and decoration.
 Until a design is registered, there is nothing to stop another small business from making and selling a similar-looking product.
 It takes one month for an application to be processed.
 Your design must be new, Not offensive, not make use of protected emblems or flags, and not be an invention or how a product works (you’ll need a patent for that).

-- Patents – Patents are primarily designed to protect inventions and products, for example machines and machine parts, tools or medicines.
 It takes about five years for a decision to be made by the IPO, which has to investigate the evidence submitted and ensure that the patent does not already exist.
 During this time, it’s common to hear references to a product as ‘patent pending’.

-If you need help working out what type of IP your business has?
+Need help working out what type of IP your business has?
 The Government’s Intellectual Property Office has a range of online training tools to help you understand what can be protected.